Ibiza to Mallorca

 Weather: dry and warm, wind SE F4 gusting F5 for a short time, reducing to S F2 into the afternoon.

 The town is a good place for restocking stores.
-There are several places where a tender can be left whilst ashore.
+There are several places to leave a tender whilst ashore.

 The Social Media Bit: Want to Follow Us?